Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/write-manifests.md

 - `name` defines the name of the metric;
 - `input` defines which input field to monitor from the model;
 - `type` defines the type of the metric;
-- `healthcheck` defines, if the metric should be used as a helthcheck for the model.
-By default healthcheck is disabled.<br>For some of the models you can also set `threshold`.
+- `healthcheck` defines, if the metric should be used as a health check for the model.
+By default health check is disabled.<br>For some of the models you can also set `threshold`.
 - `app` defines what application to use for inference for the metric. _Optional_.

 <hr>